-Uzbekistan (capital Tashkent) and neighboring states
+Uzbekistan (in the middle, capital Tashkent) and neighboring states

 Economic growth rate